nozomiishii/dotfiles/README.md

 ## Installation 📦

 **1: Sign in your iCloud and App Store. (to get apps using mas command)**
-If you want to use a non-private account, Install Xcode from App Store.
+If you can't use your personal apple ID on your company computer, install xcode manually from the App Store.

-**2:Open terminal and install xcode-select**
+**2: Open terminal and install xcode-select**

 ```shell
   xcode-select --install